 McDonald’s and Pizza Hut start accepting bitcoin in El Salvador

-The McDonald's branch in the Zona Rosa sector of San Salvador, El Salvador, is possibly the first to have received payment in bitcoin in the country.
-In the early morning hours, journalist Aaron Van Wirdrum reported having made a purchase with bitcoin in a McDonald's restaurant located in the vicinity of the Bambú Center, in the Zona Rosa of San Salvador.
-McDonald's accepts bitcoin through the payment operator OpenNode, allowing BTC payments through the Lightning second-layer solution.
+The McDonald’s branch in the Zona Rosa sector of San Salvador, El Salvador, is possibly the first to have received payment in bitcoin in the country.
+In the early morning, journalist Aaron Van Wirdrum reported having purchased bitcoin in a McDonald’s restaurant near the Bambú Center in the Zona Rosa of San Salvador.
+McDonald’s accepts bitcoin through the payment operator OpenNode, allowing BTC payments through the Lightning second-layer solution.

 The president of El Salvador, Nayib Bukele, tweeted an image from a Pizza Hut restaurant at an undisclosed location where they had set up a separate box exclusively for bitcoin payments.